 What is the R-value rating (its resistance to heat flow) for this particular siding, and what kind of insulation works with it?

 Always take into consideration all your options before making a decision.
-As a Mastic Preferred Contractor, our team of professionals is available to discuss all the pros and cons of your siding options.
-To learn about our services or request a free estimate, please call us today at (703)584-5876.
+As a Mastic Preferred Contractor, our team of professionals at A&M Roofing is available to discuss all the pros and cons of your siding options.
+Contact us today to learn more about our services or request a free estimate.